The walks

 Time: 1 hour 45 minutes/One way; 6.2 km.

-Difficulty: generally easy (sloped path up to the Notre-Dame-de-Vie chapel).
+Difficulty level: generally easy (steep section up to the ND Vie chapel).

-There are carparks dotted along the route at regular intervals, allowing the trail to be shortened or tackled in several stages.
+There are regular parking areas along the way, allowing you to shorten the route or complete it in several stages.
 Detailed route available from the Tourist Information Centre or on www.mouginstourisme.com.

 Along the Siagne Canal

-It winds its way through Mougins, between the Saint-Basile and Guillet districts.
+It winds its way through Mougin territory between the Saint-Basile and Guillet districts.
 It meanders through terraces and undergrowth, flows beside the Notre-Dame-de-Vie chapel and the eponymous Provencal farmhouse that was the last home of the master, Pablo Picasso, before approaching Fontmerle lake and the La Valmasque Departmental Park.

-There are several possible starting points, but we suggest the one situated close to the Notre-Dame-de-Vie chapel, below.
-A path takes you there, then you have to turn left towards the Hameau du Guillet.
+There are several possible starting points, but we suggest the one just below the Notre-Dame-de-Vie chapel.
+A path takes you there, then fork left in the direction of Hameau du Guillet.

-About twenty minutes of walking and nice views later, at the level of the small bridge, follow the direction “Étang de Fontmerle” which is a few meters higher (small steep climb).
-You can then walk around the pond and/or stop in the surrounding park for a picnic/snack before returning by the same route.
-You can also choose the short version via the Chemin de la Chapelle, on the right after the car park, which runs alongside the former home of Pablo Picasso.
-Translated with www.DeepL.com/Translator (free version)
+Twenty minutes’ walk and some lovely views later, at the small bridge, follow the signs for “Étang de Fontmerle”, a few metres higher up (a short, steep climb).
+You can then walk around the pond and/or stop in the surrounding park for a picnic/taste before returning by the same route.
+Alternatively, you can opt for the shorter version via the Chemin de la Chapelle, on the right after the parking lot, which runs alongside Pablo Picasso’s former home.

 Find out more